apreus/paris-project-exhibition/_paris-project-exhibition/pci_34.md

   and areas where the copyright term is the author's life plus 100 years or fewer.
 selection:
 caption: Jacques-Louis David's 1800 painting Portait of Madame Recamier, held by the Louvre.
-Juliette Recamier hosted a leading salon of early nineteenth century Paris, regularly attended by such literary stars as Chateaubriand.
+Juliette Recamier hosted one of the leading salons of early nineteenth century Paris.
-order: '33'
+order: '20'
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_34/full/250,/0/default.jpg"